Adult Brain Tumors: Grading and Treatment

 Surgery

-Surgery is a treatment option depending on the where the tumor is in the brain.
+Surgery is a treatment option depending on where the tumor is in the brain.
 Some parts of the brain are risky to operate on and it may not be safe to do surgery.
 A neurosurgeon, a doctor who does surgery on the brain, will be able to answer any questions you may have about surgery as treatment.

 Chemotherapy/Medications

 Brain tumor cells will be tested for specific mutations.
-If your brain tumor has a specific mutation, you may be able to receive targeted therapies like dabrafenib, trametinib, vemurafenib, cobimetinib, and everolimus to treat your tumor.
+If your brain tumor has a specific mutation, you may be able to get targeted therapies like dabrafenib, trametinib, vemurafenib, cobimetinib, and everolimus to treat your tumor.

 Steroids, like dexamethasone, decrease swelling that is caused by the tumor itself or treatment.
 Decreasing swelling takes pressure off the brain and may lessen symptoms and side effects.